 If you plan or undecided on whether to ship your goods overseas, my last post covers this topic in further detail.

 Working overseas is an incredible experience and worth doing at least once in life.
 The experiences that you gain, the people that you meet.
-It changes you and creates memories that last a lifetime.
+It changes your whole perspective and creates memories that last a lifetime.

 In the words of Kate Douglas Wiggin: